 ‘Working Mothers: The Essential Guide.’

-Following the successful setup of award winning website mother@work I was approached to write a handbook for working mums by Forward Press.
-The book was published in July ’06 and has recently been revised and updated to take into account the changes in maternity and paternity laws, among other things, for 2012.
+Following the successful setup of my award winning website mother@work I was approached to write a handbook for working mums by Forward Press.
+The book was first published in July ’06 and has been revised and updated several times since.

 The book covers a range of subjects from types of flexible working arrangements to what financial help you could be eligible for as well as dealing with guilt at work and home and the role of fathers, making time for you and working for yourself to name a few.